danh9299/2024-Demo-Website-Template-SAB/README.md

 This is the front-end design I get from the template of the "ecommerce-template" on Github by Nitishrajuprety. <br>
 The source link of the template is: <a href="https://github.com/nitishrajuprety/ecommerce-template">https://github.com/nitishrajuprety/ecommerce-template</a><br>
 # What I will do in this project?
-The origin project has only the templates in html files.
+<p> The origin project has only the templates in html files.
 I edit it to work on a MVC Laravel project.
-In other words, the code will be stored and work with Blade.
+In other words, the code will be stored and work with Blade templates.
 There will be updated, as I add backend features to this project.
-I use Laravel, PHP and MongoDB for this project.
+I use Laravel, PHP and MongoDB for this project.</p>
 =======
 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>